The Importance of a Good Night’s Rest:

 Listen to your Body

 It is best known for its production of the hormone melatonin, which helps regulate sleep-wake cycles and stages of sleep.
-These sleep-wake cycles are based on our circadian rhythms - our biological clock which is synced with Solar Cycles, length of day, as well as the Lunar Cycles, Gravitational pull on the Earth, Tides, and duration of darkness.
+These sleep-wake cycles are based on our circadian rhythms - our “biological clock” which is synced with Solar Cycles, length of day, as well as the Lunar Cycles, Gravitational pull on the Earth, Tides, and duration of darkness.
 Our body is finely tuned to sync with these cycles.

-The pineal gland is fed information from the retina and subsequently the optic nerve, tracking the number of photons of light hitting the retina.
+The pineal gland is fed information from the retina at the back of our eyes and subsequently the optic nerve, tracking the number of photons of light hitting the retina.
 As dusk falls, and less and less photons our entering our eyes, the brain responds with the production of melatonin to prepare the body for sleep.
 This is why scientists advise turning off all electronic devices, including cell phones, computers, and televisions, a minimum of two hours prior to going to bed so the brain can begin to dial down in response to serotonin and melanin production.
 Exposure to light, especially blue light, associated with phones, computers, and television, inhibits this process and can lead to poor sleep as your body becomes out of sync with these natural rhythms.

 Pineal Gland activity is dramatically influenced by seasonal changes.
 The body's sleep-wake cycle being synchronized with the external light-dark cycle of the season, means the optimal time to sleep changes as well.